-- 4.17 Councillor Perkins submitted a complaint by email dated 5 July 2018 (attached at WC 4). - 4.18 Councillor Perkins alleged that Council Councillor Gillard had shown disrespect towards the Council's officers, disclosed confidential information discussed in confidence, breached the code of conduct for political gain, bullied the Town Clerk by subjecting her to unnecessary phone calls and emails and questioned the integrity of the Town Councillors.
+- 4.17 Councillor Perkins submitted a complaint by email dated 5 July 2018 (attached at WC 4). - 4.18 Councillor Perkins alleged that Councillor O'Nolan had shown disrespect towards the Council's officers, lied and tried to cause upset between Councillors, disclosed confidential information discussed in confidence, breached the code of conduct for political gain and bullied the Town Clerk by subjecting her to unnecessary phone calls and emails.